 In accordance with Statement of Financial Accounting Standards No. 150 ("SFAS 150"), "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity", the TOPrS constitute mandatorily redeemable financial instruments.
 The Company guarantees the obligations of the Trust on the Trust Preferred Securities.
-Accordingly, the guaranteed preferred beneficial interest in the Company's Junior Subordinated Debentures are presented in the mezzanine section of long-term liabilities in the accompanying Consolidated Balance Sheet.
+Accordingly, the guaranteed preferred beneficial interest in the Company's Junior Subordinated Debentures is presented in long-term liabilities in the accompanying Consolidated Balance Sheet.